goplus/gop/doc/docs.md

 ### Error handling

-We reinvent the error handling specification in Go+.
+We reinvent the error handling specification in XGo.
 We call them `ErrWrap expressions`:

 ```go
 expr! // panic if err